Ancient Rome - From Rise to Divide

 The Nerva-Antonine dynasty was the third dynasty of the Roman Empire.
 The Empire reached its zenith during that dynasty while controlling many areas of Europe, North Africa, and western Asia.
 This period is also known for internal peace and economic prosperity.
 This dynasty lasted from 96 AD to 192 AD.
 It comprised six emperors, from Nerva to Commodus, while Trajan was the most famous and successful ruler.
 The initial five rulers are known as the Five Good Emperors.
 This dynasty ended with the death (murder) of Commodus.

 Diocletian became emperor in 284 AD, and his rule lasted till 305 AD.
 His rule is known as the last effort to restore the glory of the Roman Empire.
-He expelled the Persians from Syria and divided the empire into four parts with different emperors, known as Tetrarchy.
+He expelled the Persians from Syria and divided the Empire into four parts with different emperors, known as Tetrarchy.
 He was also severely against the new emerging Christian faith, while the religion of Romans was Roman mythology.
 In 303 AD, he persecuted Christians, destroyed churches, and burned the scriptures.

 Division of Roman Empire